Local Control and Accountability Plan (LCAP)

 What are the five District priority areas that will be addressed in the plan?

 While the Local Control and Accountability plan is a 3-year plan, school districts are required to solicit input and review the plan on a yearly basis.
-As part of our 2018 update we are facilitating a district-wide survey, in person community consultation, and a webinar.
+As part of our 2019 update we facilitated a district-wide survey, in person community consultation, and a webinar.
 These consultations solicited feedback about our programs, services and needs from students, parents, community members and staff.

 View Full Local Control Accountability Plan 2018 (English) (PDF)